ytan48/STAT107-Projects/README.md

   - Color analysis and RGB value extraction from images
   - Average color calculation for image regions
+  - Generate a mosaic photo of the Black Myth: Wukong Kang-Jin Loong

 - #### **Project 2: Stock Analysis & Undervalued Stock Detection**
   Conducted data analysis on a dataset of major companies’ stocks, including price, earnings, market cap, and other financial metrics.
 Applied statistical and machine learning techniques to identify potentially undervalued stocks.
 Implemented: